-The purpose of the Psychology Internship Program at C&A is to facilitate intern development as a highly trained, qualified, and functioning individual who is prepared to practice professional psychology with children and families in the community mental health setting.
+The purpose of the Psychology Internship Program at C&A is to facilitate the intern’s development as a highly trained, qualified, and functioning individual who is prepared to practice professional psychology with children and families in the community mental health setting.
 The internship is an organized program that endorses the scholar-practitioner philosophy.
-It is community-based and systemic in nature and is consistent with the mission, goals and culture of the sponsoring institution.
+It is community-based and systemic in nature and is consistent with the mission, goals and culture of the Child and Adolescent Behavioral Health.
 The Internship faculty has developed a strong, diversified, evidence-based training program that consistently informs the interns that science and practice are interlocking skills that form the foundation of psychological knowledge and application.
-Thus, the Internship provides training in psychological assessment and clinical interventions that are evidence-based and incorporate issues of human diversity throughout the curriculum.
+Thus, the Internship provides training in clinical interventions that are evidence-based and incorporate issues of human diversity throughout the curriculum.
 As such, an intensive integration of theory and best practice is stressed throughout the year.
-The process of critical thinking, hypothesis testing and other elements of the scientific method are engendered and integrated into all experiential activities throughout the training process.
+The processes of critical thinking, hypothesis-testing, and other elements of the scientific method are integrated into all experiential activities throughout the training process.

 Over the course of the training year, interns learn about evidence-based practice and become familiar with interventions that have been supported by the research.
 It is expected that interns arrive at C&A with well-grounded training in science and the scientific method.
 Interns will use these as a foundation for the development of advanced skills in clinical practice.
 They are encouraged to view their practice as an opportunity to become increasingly independent in utilizing their clinical skills that allow them to gather significant data on their clients, to generate hypotheses about client conditions, and to develop treatment plans based on these hypotheses, as well as the current literature.
 Training faculty expect interns to learn to practice psychology in a manner that is informed by psychological theory and research and to develop the confidence and skills to convey their expertise to clients, parents, consultants and colleagues with respect and dignity.

-Interns can expect to develop competence and skills in integrating research in practice; ethical and legal standards; individual and cultural diversity; professional values attitudes, and behavior; communication and interpersonal skills; assessment; evidence-based intervention; supervision; and consultation and interprofessional/interdisciplinary skills.
+Interns can expect to develop competence and skills in a number of critical areas.
+These subject matters include the following: integrating research in practice; ethical and legal standards; individual and cultural diversity; professional values attitudes, and behavior; communication and interpersonal skills; assessment; evidence-based intervention; supervision; and consultation and interprofessional/interdisciplinary skills.
 Evaluation relative to the above stated competencies is done periodically in a formal manner as well as weekly in supervision activities.

-The internship structure includes required activities, such as participation in clinical/therapeutic services and psychological assessment and consultation services.
+The internship structure includes required activities, such as participation in clinical/therapeutic services and some psychological assessment and consultation services.
 Further, clinical work experiences may include participation with pre-school children, school-based clients and group therapy.
-An intern may express a preference in an area of interest at the time of the interview in order that a plan may be developed to meet a training need, desire, or goal of the particular intern.
+An intern may express a preference in an area of interest at the time of the interview in order that a plan may be developed to meet a training need, desire, or goal of the particular intern, with the understanding that all interns will have the opportunity to work with a variety of clinical presentations across the age continuum.
 The psychology internship strives to provide training experiences that are relatively flexible in order to accommodate interns' specific training interests.

 TRAINING AND SUPERVISION

 The internship sequence of training was designed to promote both professional and personal growth and development.
-The sequence includes an internship and agency orientation, two full quarters of internship seminars, intensive clinical experiences, primary, secondary and assessment supervision, attendance at staff meetings (including Quality Assurance and Peer Review sessions), collaboration with other on-staff specialists, and consultation and collaboration with other community systems.
+The sequence includes an internship and agency orientation, internship seminars, intensive clinical experiences, supervision, attendance at staff meetings (including Quality Assurance and Peer Review sessions), collaboration with other on-staff specialists, and consultation and collaboration with other community systems.
 The sequence therefore begins with an intern at orientation and ends with an intern prepared to practice, consult and collaborate in a professional manner in the community.

-The Child and Adolescent Behavioral Health Psychology Internship believes that a strong training component is essential to developing expertise in working with children and families.
+The Child and Adolescent Behavioral Health Psychology Internship faculty believe that diverse training is essential to developing expertise in working with children and families.
 By structuring the training into a seminar format, we have established clear boundaries between training and work experience.
 This assures that the intern will get more than on-the-job training.
-The seminars are presented by the internship faculty as well as outside consultants from community agencies and/or area universities with doctoral programs in psychology, as needed.
-Most seminars meet for two hours.
-The current Psychology Internship Seminar and Special Topics Schedule includes the following presentations:
+The seminars are presented by the internship faculty as well as outside consultants from community agencies and/or in webinar format as needed.
+Most seminars are two hours.
+The current Psychology Internship Seminar and Special Topics Schedule includes, but is not limited to, the following presentations:

 - Dialectical Behavioral Therapy